-- "Near peer" impact between mentors and mentees
+- Young business leader "near peer" impact between mentors and mentees

 - Young professional leadership opportunities

-Prior to the onset of the program, students completed pre-project assessments to determine their understanding of and interests in pursuing specific careers as well as the impact of career-readiness skills to their future success.
+Prior to the start of the projects, all young business leader mentors and their high school teachers are provided training aligned to the standards of the National Mentoring Partnership.
+Students completed pre-project assessments to determine their understanding of specific careers as well as the impact of career-readiness skills to their future success.
 Post-project surveys were conducted to observe progress as well as opportunities for continuous improvement.

-Based upon the recommendations of U.S. Chamber of Commerce and the National Association of Colleges and Employers (NACE), each week skills such as communication, teamwork, professionalism and critical thinking were stressed by our “near-peer” mentors in their meetings with the students.
-Through the mentors continuously sharing personal stories from the workplace, students learned that success and failures were very dependent on non-technical career-readiness skills.
+Based upon the recommendations of U.S. Chamber of Commerce and the National Association of Colleges and Employers, specific key skills of communication, teamwork, professionalism and critical thinking are the basis of in-class competition judging by the mentors in their meetings with the students.
+Through the sharing of the mentor’s own workplace experiences, students learn that success and failures were very dependent on these non-technical career-readiness skills.

-York High School/Weber Grill Restaurants-Based upon the individual guidance of young executives and chefs from Weber Grill, hospitality student teams created cost efficient, iconic burgers with associated social media marketing plans.
-Their burgers were reproduced by the students at Top Chef cook-off at Weber Grill in Lombard, IL and presented to a panel of industry judges with the winning burger being featured on Weber’s May menu.
+- York High School/Weber Grill Restaurants-Based upon the guidance of the leadership of Weber Grill, York’s hospitality student teams created cost efficient, iconic burgers with associated social media marketing plans.
+Their burgers were reproduced by the students during a Top Chef cook-off at Weber Grill in Lombard, IL and presented to a panel of industry judges with the winning burger being featured on Weber’s May menu.

-Willowbrook High School/Ace Hardware-Under the guidance of members of Ace’s product category review team, marketing students designed their own Plan-O-Gram displays for sauces and seasonings and presented the economics and marketing plans for their designs to the Ace team.
+- Willowbrook High School/Ace Hardware-Under the guidance of members of Ace’s product category review team, WHS marketing students designed their own grocery Plan-O-Gram displays for BBQ sauces and seasonings and presented the marketing plans for their designs to the Ace team.
 The group also benefitted from an intimate convening with the founder of Sweet Baby Ray’s barbeque sauce, who shared the story behind his marketing successes.

-Willowbrook High School/Chamberlain Group (CGI)-Under the guidance of a core group of CGI’s engineers, young engineering students formed teams to develop, build and present an at-home invention that might appeal to CGI’s future design team.
-The projects culminated with a Shark Tank simulation, headed by senior management CGI leaders at their Oak Brook headquarters, where each high school team demonstrated their invention and vied for the winning selection from the judges.
+- Willowbrook High School/Chamberlain Group (CGI)-Under the guidance of a core group of CGI’s engineers, young engineering students formed teams to develop, build and present an at-home invention to appeal to CGI’s future design team.
+The projects culminated with a Shark Tank simulation, judged by senior CGI leaders at their Oak Brook headquarters, where each high school team demonstrated their invention and vied for the winning selection from the judges.

-In reviewing all of the participating students’ 2019 pre- and post-project survey responses, solid advances were recorded across the projects in the students’ perceptions of the relevance of their coursework to the real-world of work and also in their own perceived progress in developing strengths within essential career-readiness skills.
+In reviewing the students’ 2019 pre- and post-project survey responses, solid advances were recorded across the projects in the students’ perceptions of the relevance of their coursework to the world of work and also in their own perceived development of strengths within essential career-readiness skills.